Knowledge Hub

 • Your principal conducts thorough due diligence to ensure you meet the ‘fit and proper’ suitability criteria.

 • Entering into a written AR Agreement, detailing your permitted activities and compliance obligations, which must include certain terms prescribed by regulations and the FCA Handbook.
-Our financial services legal experts can help you to review your AR Agreement to both ensure it is compliant and advise on any areas of commercial risk (which are often addressed in an AR Agreement alongside the required terms).
+Our financial services legal experts can help you review your AR Agreement to ensure it is compliant and advise on any areas of commercial risk (which are often addressed in an AR Agreement alongside the required terms).

 The FCA often takes longer than 30 days to assess an AR appointment.
 If an individual also needs to be approved by the FCA to carry out roles as an ‘Approved Person as part of the AR appointment, the registration may take up to 90 days, or longer if further information is required.